pinglab-utils/APIcard/docs/index.md

 #### Tutorial:

-We encourage students to create a Google Colab jupyter notebook as a tutorial with necessary code to illustrate the use of API with some tasks.
-Here we provide a smaple tutorial for Uniprot API.
+We encourage participants to create a Google Colab jupyter notebook as a tutorial with necessary code to illustrate the use of API with some tasks.
+Here we provide a sample tutorial for Uniprot API.

 [Tutorial on Uniprot API in Google Colab is available here](https://colab.research.google.com/drive/1gblX7Sv-z54VcuIPQ88pQ0OT9DgRkQu_?usp=sharing)

 ---------

-Brought to you by **Ping Lab Utils (GitHub), UCLA, 2022**
+Brought to you by **Ping Lab Utils (GitHub), UCLA, 2023**